 Hey there!
 I’m Tyler.
-My last name means “badwolf” in Norwegian and this is my (badwolf)blog!
-I live in New York City and I’ve had a lot of jobs over the last few years.
-I worked as the social media coordinator for Rentboy.com until the raid, in 2015, by federal authorities.
+I use him/his/bro pronouns (if it’s of interest), and my last name means “bad wolf” in Norwegian.
+This is my (badwolf)blog!
+I live in Toronto and I’ve had a lot of jobs over the last few years.
+I worked as the social media director for Rentboy.com until the raid, in 2015, by federal authorities.
 After that I was the editor of Manhunt Daily for a bit.
 And now I’m back to working for myself and taking freelance projects as they come (I spent 5 years at the School of Visual Arts and am a graphic designer and marketing consultant.
 When I feel like it).
-If you’re looking for contributors to your site or publication, I’d be very glad to discuss, and you can find samples of some of my favorite bits of writing here.
+If you’re looking for contributors to your site or publication, I’d be very glad to discuss, and you can find more info about working with me here.

 Through all of that, I’ve also worked as an elite companion and have been lucky to meet some amazing friends and get to travel the world a little bit in the process.
 If you have any interest in that side of what I do, I invite you to check out my personal website, which features detailed information about me and how best to contact me, as well as tons of photos of my butt.

 I’ve had a lifelong fascination with male sexuality and the way we, as a culture/society/etc, engage with it.
 I also have a fascination with Penises that borders on obsessive.
 Your Penis is the one part of you that is pretty much entirely oriented towards bringing you pleasure, and we, as men, expend a ton of time and energy trying to pretend like that isn’t the awesomest thing that we’ve ever encountered.
 That’s weird!